dgaydukov/cert-aws/sa/files/sa.md

 Workflow - set of related jobs/crawlers/triggers in glue that execute as single entity.
 You can design complex multi-job ETL activity.
 During run of each component workflow record execution/status and provide overview for you.
 Event triggered inside workflow can be fired by job/crawlers to start job/crawler
 If you need completely managed solution for ETL + query data with SQL: use glue + athena.
 Although emr or ecs cluster can do similar job, they are not fully managed.
+Encryption - you can configure in setting with kms for:
+* metadata encryption - you can encrypt you data catalog
+* encrypt connection passwords - you can use kms to encrypt passwords

 ###### Lake Formation
 DL (Data Lake) - scalable central repository of large quantities and varieties of data, both structured and unstructured.
 There are 2 steps: